 Barrett’s esophagus is the condition in which a specialized columnar epithelium replaces the normal stratified squamous epithelium of the esophagus.
 Prolonged acid injury to the squamous epithelium can cause this metaplastic change in about 10% to 15% of individuals suffering from gastroesophageal reflux disease (GERD).
 This specialized columnar epithelium serves a protective function, as it is more resistant to stomach acid.
 However, it also increases the risk of esophageal adenocarcinoma.
 There is a good correlation between the rising incidence of adenocarcinoma of the esophagus with the increasing incidence of GERD.
-Therefore, timely evaluation and treatment of patients with GERD for Barrett’s esophagus is important.
+Therefore, timely evaluation and treatment of patients with GERD for Barrett’s esophagus are important.

 Barrett's metaplasia occurs as a result of prolonged tissue injury in the esophagus due to chronic gastroesophageal reflux disease (GERD).
 One of the risk factors of GERD and its complications has been the increase in obesity, especially central adiposity.
-The underlying mechanism may be linked to an increase in intra-abdominal pressure as well as elevated serum levels of pro-proliferative hormones.
+The underlying mechanism may be linked to an increase in intra-abdominal pressure and elevated serum levels of pro-proliferative hormones.
 Cigarette smoking is a risk factor for both Barrett's metaplasia and esophageal adenocarcinoma, but the association with alcohol is weak.